Anonymous1531/STeP_Cost/README.md

 The framework identifies detour-inducing obstacle situations during navigation, classifies obstacle semantics with a Vision-Language Model (VLM), and updates compound tag-wise Time-to-Live (TTL) values through an LLM-based post-mission policy update module.
 The resulting obstacle positions and adaptive residual costs are applied to the Nav2 global costmap through a custom costmap layer.

 **STeP-Cost is designed as a plug-in addition to an existing Nav2 stack.** It does not replace the planner or controller — it only extends the global costmap with a learned cost persistence policy.
-You can integrate `policy_bridge` and `my_costmap_layers` into your own ROS 2 navigation environment without using the experiment scripts.
+You can integrate `policy_bridge` and `my_costmap_layers` into your own ROS 2 navigation environment.

-This repository contains two parts:

-- **Plugin** (`src/`, `vlm_gemini_v1.py`, `llm_decay_gemini_v3.py`, `obstacle_speed_classifier.py`): The core STeP-Cost components.
-Use these to integrate STeP-Cost into your own environment.
-- **Experiment Suite** (`experiment_suite/`): Scripts used to reproduce the paper experiments in a specific TurtleBot3/Gazebo warehouse environment.
-These are environment-specific and are not required for plugin use.

 ---

 ## 📦 Components

-### Core Plugin
 - **`policy_bridge`**: Runtime ROS 2 node for detour-gated event detection, VLM-based semantic category estimation, GMM-based motion class estimation, mission summary logging, and LLM-based post-mission TTL policy updates.
 - **`my_costmap_layers`**: Nav2 costmap plugin that applies adaptive residual obstacle costs to the global costmap.
 - **`vlm_gemini_v1.py`**: Standalone VLM script for visual obstacle category classification.
 - **`llm_decay_gemini_v3.py`**: Standalone LLM script for mission-level compound tag-wise TTL policy updates.
 - **`obstacle_speed_classifier.py`**: GMM-based speed classifier for category-conditioned motion class estimation.

-### Experiment Suite (Paper Reproduction Only)
-- **`experiment_suite/`**: Learning and evaluation scripts for the specific TurtleBot3/Gazebo warehouse environment used in the paper.
-Requires the paper's simulation environment and is not intended for direct reuse in other environments.

 ---